 Recommended: Eligible for ENGC 1101 and READ 1106.
-Offered: Fall, Spring.
 MnTC Goals: 6, 7.

-Rock & Roll History MUSC 1124
+MUSC 1124 Rock & Roll History

-Rock & Roll History is a survey course that introduces the student to scholarly examination of the musical development of Rock and Roll by examining and identifying innovators, innovations, and fundamental musical characteristics from African roots through the posttwentieth century.
+Rock & Roll History is a survey course that introduces the student to scholarly examination of the musical development of Rock and Roll by examining and identifying innovators, innovations, and fundamental musical characteristics from African roots through the post-twentieth century.

 Recommended: Eligible for ENGC 1101 and READ 0960.
-Offered: Fall, Spring.
 MnTC Goals: 6, 7.

-MUSC 1127 Class Piano: Non-Maiors 2 cr
+MUSC 1127 Class Plano: Non-Majors